TrustEval/Twitter_Tas_dataset/README.md

 ## "CoRank A Coupled Dual Networks Approach to Trust Evaluation on Twitter" (WISE 2018).

+More detailed work has been published in the journal article:

+## "Let’s CoRank: trust of users and tweets on social networks" (World Wide Web).

 The data set is designed for research purpose only.
 There are four files storing the Twitter data crawled from Twitter using its official REST API.

 ## 'tas_users'